Moulin Rouge Hotel

-The Moulin Rouge Hotel was a hotel and casino located in West Las Vegas that was listed on the U.S. National Register of Historic Places in 1992.
+The Moulin Rouge Hotel was a short-lived hotel and casino in West Las Vegas, Nevada, that was listed on the U.S. National Register of Historic Places in 1992.
 Although its peak operation lasted only six months in the second half of 1955, it was the first desegregated hotel casino and was popular with many of the Black entertainers of the time, who would entertain at the other hotels and casinos and stay at the Moulin Rouge.

 The hotel was named after the Paris nightclub, the Moulin Rouge.

 History

 Founding

-At the time, almost all of the casinos in Downtown Las Vegas and the Strip were totally segregated—off limits to Black people unless they were the entertainment or labor force.
+In the 1950s, almost all of the casinos in Downtown Las Vegas and the Strip were totally segregated—off limits to Black people unless they were the entertainment or labor force.
 It was during this era that Vester Heath saw the need for an integrated hotel.
-A group of white investors, led by Will Max Schwartz (38% ownership share), including Louis Rubin (29% share), owner of Chandler's Restaurant in New York City, and Alexander Bisno (31% share), who worked in real estate in California financed and opened the Moulin Rouge at a cost of $3.5 million.
+A group of White investors, led by Will Max Schwartz (38% ownership share), including Louis Rubin (29% share), owner of Chandler's Restaurant in New York City, and Alexander Bisno (31% share), who worked in real estate in California financed and opened the Moulin Rouge at a cost of $3.5 million.
 Famed Black boxer Joe Louis was brought in with a small ownership share (2%) to serve as the official host.
-Its 900 West Bonanza Road site placed it in a prime location between the Strip, which served a predominantly white audience, and the segregated Black neighborhood of West Las Vegas.
+Its 900 West Bonanza Road site placed it in a prime location between downtown, which served a predominantly White audience, and the segregated Black neighborhood of West Las Vegas.

 25 of 27 applicants (including Rubin and Louis) were granted gambling licenses by the state of Nevada to operate the hotel-casino in early May 1955, and the Moulin Rouge opened on May 24, 1955, on a 15 acre site.
 It was the first integrated hotel casino in the United States.
 The building was designed by local architects Walter Zick and Harris Sharp.

 Operating and direction

 When it opened, the Moulin Rouge was fully integrated top to bottom, from employees to patrons to entertainers.

 The hotel made the June 20, 1955, cover of Life magazine, with a photo of two showgirls.
-A veritable "A" list of performers regularly showed to party until dawn.
+Notable performers regularly showed to party until dawn.
 Prominent Black singers and musicians such as Lena Horne, Sammy Davis Jr., Louis Armstrong, Sarah Vaughan, Nat King Cole, Duke Ellington, Dorothy Dandridge, Harry Belafonte, Pearl Bailey, Lionel Hampton, and Count Basie would perform often.
 Many of these artists were banned from gambling or staying at the hotels on the Strip.
-In addition, white performers, including George Burns, Jeanette MacDonald, Tallulah Bankhead, Judy Garland, Marlene Dietrich, Frankie Laine, Maurice Chevalier, Zsa Zsa Gabor, Jack Benny, Sophie Tucker and Frank Sinatra, would drop in after their shows to gamble and perform.
+In addition, White performers, including George Burns, Jeanette MacDonald, Tallulah Bankhead, Judy Garland, Marlene Dietrich, Frankie Laine, Maurice Chevalier, Zsa Zsa Gabor, Jack Benny, Sophie Tucker and Frank Sinatra, would drop in after their shows to gamble and perform.
 Eventually management added a 2:30am "Third Show" to accommodate the crowds.